polarbub/FindStructureMoves/README.md

 # FindStructureMoves
 This is a mod for developing the Protosky mod.
 The Protosky mod skips a step of world generation where some structures are moved to their final locations.
-This detects which structures do that so they can be moved down without placing the blocks.
+This detects which structures do that, so they can be moved down without placing the blocks.
+This mod doesn't work at the same time as the Protosky mod as this mod hooks into structure generation which the Protosky mod skips.

 ### Usage
 This mod add two commands